Caiiiuwu/Retail-Sales-SQL-Analysis/README.md

 ## 📌 Outcome

 This project sharpened my ability to translate raw data into actionable insights using SQL — an essential skill for data analysis and business intelligence roles.
+I also got to hone my skills in terms of advanced sql functions such as window functions, logical case statements, and creating multiple CTEs to attain the desirable analysis.